Kerch (also spelled Kertch) is a city located in the eastern part of the Crimean peninsula (Crimea Republic).

 Kerch history began about 2600 years ago when ancient Greeks settlers founded several independent city-states on the shores of the Crimean peninsula.
-One of them was town Pantikapeya.
+One of them was Pantikapeya town.

-Due to favorable geographical position of Pantikapeya various trade routes from Europe, Asia and China were crossing there.
+Due to favorable geographical position of Pantikapeya, numerous trade routes from Europe, Asia and China crossed there.
 Later, the town was under the Roman Empire control.

 From the 6th century AD, it was under the Byzantine Empire control.
-Bospor citadel was built here.
+Bospor citadel was built.
 In the 7th century, Turkic Khazars took control of Bospor, and the town was named Karcha or Charsha.

-Christianity was major religion in the town during the period of Khazar rule.
-Church of St. John the Baptist was founded in 717, thus, it is the oldest church in Ukraine.
+Christianity was the main religion in the town during the period of Khazar rule.
+The church of St. John the Baptist was founded in 717.

-From the 10th century, it was Slavic settlement named Korchev, which belonged to the Tmutarakan principality.
-Korchev was the center of trade between Russia, Crimea and Caucasus.
+From the 10th century, it was a Slavic settlement named Korchev, which belonged to the Tmutarakan principality.
+Korchev was the center of trade between Russia, the Crimea and the Caucasus.

-In the 13th century, Crimea was invaded by Mongols.
-After Mongols, in 1318, Kerch became Genoese colony of Cerco (Cherkio) and served as a sea harbor.
+In the 13th century, the Crimea was invaded by Mongols.
+After Mongols, in 1318, Kerch became a Genoese colony of Cerco (Cherkio) and served as a sea harbor.

 In 1475, the town passed to the Ottoman Empire.
 During Turkish rule, the town fell into decay and served as a slave-market.
 It repeatedly suffered from raids of Zaporozhian Cossacks.
-In 1771, the Russian Army invaded Crimea and, in 1774, Kerch became the town of the Russian Empire.
+In 1771, the Russian army invaded the Crimea and, in 1774, Kerch became the town of the Russian Empire.

-It was damaged heavily during the World War II.
+Kerch was damaged heavily during the Second World War.

 Kerch economy and tourism